JEKYLL-WEB-TEMPLATES/raichur.github.io/index.md

 ---
 layout: page
+title: "Hi, I'm Joshua Raichur"
+sub: "I'm a designer, developer, and insatiable learner at large."
 ---

 I love learning things, building things, and solving problems.
 I'm passionate about technology and design and how the two intersect, and I specialize in the web and iOS.